awsdocs/aws-cloudformation-user-guide/doc_source/crpg-ref-requesttypes-create.md

 The template developer\-chosen name \(logical ID\) of the custom resource in the AWS CloudFormation template\.
 This response value should be copied *verbatim* from the request\.

 StackId
-The Amazon Resource Name \(ARN\) that identifies the stack that contains the custom resource\.
+The Amazon Resource Name \(Arn\) that identifies the stack that contains the custom resource\.
 This response value should be copied *verbatim* from the request\.

 PhysicalResourceId
 This value should be an identifier unique to the custom resource vendor, and can be up to 1 Kb in size\.
 The value must be a non\-empty string and must be identical for all responses for the same resource\.